To Fold or Not to Fold: Graph Regularized Tensor Train for Visual Data Completion: Introduction

 To see the differences between the proposed methods and existing methods, Table \ref{tab:TTcompare} lists various TT/TR completion methods and their modeling characteristics.
 It can be seen that the proposed methods (GraphTT-opt and GraphTT-VI) are the first ones to embed the graph information into TT completion.
+As our key ideas are applicable to both TT and TR completion, in this paper we only focus on the TT completion, and the extension to the TR completion is trivial.

 Notice that while a recent work GNTR \cite{yu2022graph} impose graph regularization to TR without folding, it cannot be directly adopted for the tensor completion tasks as it cannot handle missing data.
-In addition, as discussed before, it is not applicable for high rank tensor since it does not handle the issue of high computational complexity.
+In addition, as discussed before, it is not applicable for high-rank tensor since it does not handle the issue of high computational complexity.
 Furthermore, it heavily relies on parameter tuning.

-The contribution of this paper are summarized as follows.
+The contributions of this paper are summarized below:

-1. Graph regularization is applied in TT model for image or video completion, with core fibers updated independently in each iteration.
-This greatly reduces the complexity of tensor core learning.
+{1.
+Graph regularization is incorporated into the TT model to eliminate the need for tensor folding, thereby avoiding block artifacts.
+To address the resulting computational burden, we propose updating TT core fibers independently in each iteration, which improves efficiency significantly.}

 2. Bayesian modeling and inference algorithm of the above problem are derived.
-This gets rid of the tideous tuning of TT ranks and regularization parameters.
+This gets rid of the tedious tuning of TT ranks and regularization parameters.

 3. Experiments show the proposed graph-regularized TT completion methods without folding perform better than existing methods while not causing block effect in the recovered data.
 A sneak preview of the performance of the proposed methods is presented in Fig. \ref{fig:blockeffect}.